Quick Stress Relief

 Resources and references

 General information about managing and coping with stress

 Managing Stress: A Guide for College Students – Offers a total wellness lifestyle plan for managing, reducing, and coping with stress.
 (University Health Center, University of Georgia)

-Stress Management: How Do You React During Stressful Situations? – Evaluate the way you react to stress and learn how to transform your negative responses.
+Stress Management: Examine Your Stress Reaction – Evaluate the way you react to stress and learn how to transform your negative responses.
 (Mayo Clinic)

 The Road to Resilience – Learn how to increase your resilience, the trait that allows you to bounce back from adversity and stress.
 (American Psychological Association)

 Managing Stress for a Healthy Family – Tips for dealing with stress in the family better and modeling healthy behavior to your kids.
 (American Psychological Association)